foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/wrapping-up.md

 The pre-made TXT will arrange your plugins exactly like the way they are sorted in my personal setup.
 This is much faster than adjusting the load order manually or setting up LOOT with custom rules.

-### Enabling all plugins

 - Click anywhere in the right pane (load order) and select **Enable all**.

 > This will ensure all plugins are active prior to sorting them.
-Plugins may be unchecked automatically when renaming their file extensions.
+Plugins may be unchecked automatically when renaming their file extensions from ESL to ESP as we did multiple times throughout the guide.

 ### Applying the load order